-You will want to access WebCentral soon as you receive your banner ID.
-To access, navigate to your username and password are:
+You will want to access PioneerWeb as soon as you receive your Student ID.
+To access, navigate to the site, and use the following credentials as your username and password:

-Password: If you are accessing WebCentral for the first time, your password is your birthday in MMDDYY form.
+Password: When accessing PioneerWeb for the first time, your password is your birthdate in MMDDYY form.
 You will then be asked to change your password to one of your choice.
-Once this new password is set, it will be used for both WebCentral and for Blackboard.

-Blackboard is the course management software used for all online courses, including orientation.
-Many in-class courses use blackboard as well to post readings, the syllabus, etc. We have created a short tutorial video on how to use and navigate blackboard.
+Canvas is the course management software used for all online courses, including orientation.
+Many in-class courses use Canvas as well to post readings, the syllabus, etc. We have created a short tutorial on how to use and navigate Canvas.
 Click here to watch!

-- By going to the MSLA homepage and clicking on the Blackboard icon
+- By going to the MSLA homepage and clicking on the Canvas icon

-To login, you will need your banner ID (which is your username) and WebCentral password.
-Note: you will need to setup your password in WebCentral before you can access blackboard.
+To login, you will use your Student ID as your username, and the password you use to log into PioneerWeb.
+Note: you will need to setup your password in PioneerWeb before you can access Canvas.

 All of the courses for which you are enrolled appear on the right side of the screen.
 This is where you will find the MSLA Orientation course.

-Please feel free to click around in Blackboard.
-It is best to get to know the software and what your classes will look like before the start of class in August.
+Please feel free to click around in Canvas.
+It is best to get to know the software and what your classes will look like before the start of class.
 If you have any questions, please do not hesitate to contact us.
-If you are having technical difficulties with blackboard, please click here for help.
+If you are having technical difficulties with Canvas, please click here for help.

-Your welcome letter contains both a DU (du.edu) and a DU LAW email address (law.du.edu).
-Please pay particular attention to this section as almost all of program and law school communication takes place via email.
+Upon admission, you will gain access to both a DU (du.edu) and a DU Law email address (law.du.edu).
+Please pay particular attention to this section as almost all school communication takes place via email.

-It is important that you maintain this forward or off-campus email box to insure that you receive all official email communications from the University as well as important information from faculty, staff and colleagues.
+It is important that you maintain this forward to insure that you receive all official email communications from the University as well as important information from faculty, staff, and colleagues.
 You are responsible and held accountable for all messages sent to both accounts.